danfinlay/unibabel-js/README.md

 // Now you can use Unibabel like the original docs below.
 ```

+## Another caveat

+The original Unibabel fails hard when loaded into node.js, but this one doesn't.
+That's because I unit-test some things that include this in a node environment, even when not using it.
+I think the hard failure was a little extreme.

+To reiterate the error:  You shouldn't use this in node.js, you have Buffers in node.js, and they do this all better.

 # Original Unibabel Docs

 Minimalistic **Base64**, **TypedArrays**, and **UTF-8** / **Unicode** conversions in Browser (and Node) JavaScript.
 Optional add-on support for **hex** and **base32**.